Doostan International Company

 Sanctions

-Sanctioned by the governments of Australia and Canada, restricting business and financial transactions with the entity and/or freezing its assets in those countries.
+Sanctioned by the governments of Australia, Japan, Canada, and the United Kingdom, restricting business and financial transactions with the entity and/or freezing its assets in those countries.

 Listed by the British government in 2015 as an entity of potential concern for WMD-related procurement, but removed in 2017 after the U.K. withdrew its Iran list.